matiasdim/little-fun/README.md

 # General Comments
 This app has clear abstraction of tasks and responsibilities for each file and has decoupled UI with business logic.
 That way it is testable, scalable and well structured.
-It also has a layer that separates (decouples) the View from the API and Models Layers.
+It also has a layer that separates (decouples) the View from the API and Model Layers.

 # Files Structure in XCode